AshridgeTechnologies/elemento/stories/Backlog.md

 - Auto await insertion not happening on client
 - Firestore data store blows up on null field values
 - Sum should take an array for first arg
+- Local functions in client app must not be assumed async unless they need to be